conduit.

-When a homeowner in Guilford needs a roofer, they don't type a web address into their browser.
-They open Google and search "roofer near me" or "roof repair Guilford CT."
-What they see first is the Google Maps pack — three businesses with ratings, review counts, and a phone number.
+When a homeowner in Guilford needs a roofer, they don’t type a web address into their browser.
+They open Google and search “roofer near me” or “roof repair Guilford CT.”
+What they see first is the Google Maps pack: three businesses with ratings, review counts, and a phone number.

 Most of them call directly from that screen.
 They never visit a website at all.

 This is the reality for most local service businesses.
-Your Google Business Profile is where the majority of your customers make their decision — not your website.
-If you have a great GBP with strong reviews and your website is basic, you'll still get calls.
-If you have a gorgeous website but a weak GBP with 8 reviews, you won't.
+Your Google Business Profile is where the majority of your customers make their decision, not your website.
+If you have a great GBP with strong reviews and your website is basic, you’ll still get calls.
+If you have a gorgeous website but a weak GBP with 8 reviews, you won’t.

-A website does matter — just not in the way most people think.
+A website does matter, just not in the way most people think.

 When someone gets your name from a referral, they’ll often Google you to check you out.
 If you don’t have any web presence beyond a Google listing, some people will hesitate.
 A simple, clean website that shows who you are, what you do, and how to contact you is enough to close that gap.